Poyang County: Geography

-Province Yang county is located in east longitude 116°to 117°23' 45" 06' 15 ', north latitude 28°46' 26, and 29°42' 03", between the north border with penzer county and east to county in anhui province; The border with yugan, wannian; East in jingdezhen, leping neighbours; With duchang county are linked by mountains and rivers and northwest.
-By 2014, the province Yang county jurisdiction covers an area of 4215 square kilometers, the water area of 948.7 square kilometers, accounting for 22.5%, therefore has the "China lake city" reputation.
+Poyang County is located in east longitude 116° to 117°23' 45" 06' 15 ', north latitude 28°46' 26, and 29°42' 03", between the north border with penzer county and east to the county in Anhui province; The border with Yugan, Wannian; east in Jingdezhen, Leping neighbours; with Duchang county are linked by mountains and rivers and northwest.
+By 2014, Poyang County jurisdiction covers an area of 4215 square kilometers, the water area of 948.7 square kilometers, accounting for 22.5%, therefore has the "China lake city" reputation.
 The northern portion of the county is mountainous, while Lake Poyang can be found in the west.
 The center of the county is home to the Lake Poyang Plains.